KireinaHoro/research-plan/main.typ

 group.
 These tasks are assigned to doctoral students on a semester-basis for a fair distribution of workload.

-Since the begin of doctoral studies, the doctoral student has been in charge of the following tasks:
+Since the beginning of doctoral studies, the Doctoral Student has been in charge of the following tasks:

 #table(
   columns: (1fr, 5fr),